Ham and Cheese Casserole

 Making it is easy, try to leave a little space between layers for even cooking, meaning don’t press it down.

-1. Prep the oven and a 9×13 baking dish with cooking spray.
+1. Prepare oven and baking dish.
+Prep the oven and a 9×13 baking dish with cooking spray.

-2. Start with a layer of crescent dough, spreading it out to the edges.
+2. Put layer of crescent dough first.
+Start with a layer of crescent dough, spreading it out to the edges.

 3. Layer ham and cheese and then ham and cheese (or whatever meat you are using).
 Reserve a small amount of cheese for topping, if desired.

-4. Finish by spreading out the second can of crescent dough over the top.
+4. Top with crescent dough.
+Finish by spreading out the second can of crescent dough over the top.

 5. Bake until golden brown.
 Sprinkle any reserved cheese over the top- the residual heat should melt the cheese.